Career Paths for the Graphic Design & Interactive Media Graduate: Exploring The Possibilities

-Additionally, those enrolled in a bachelor’s degree program can expect a combination of specialized classes and real-life, hands-on experiences to prepare them for the job market, including internships or similar opportunities.
+Additionally, those enrolled in a bachelor’s degree design program can expect a combination of specialized classes and real-life, hands-on experiences to prepare them for the job market, including internships or similar opportunities.

-In some instances, your bachelor’s program may require a senior project, which can be used later on within your portfolio as a representation of your work.
-In addition to becoming an expert in your field, building a strong portfolio during your college years is imperative for your post-grad job search.
+In some instances, your bachelor’s program may require a senior design project, which can be used later on within your design portfolio as a representation of your work.
+In addition to becoming an expert in your field, building a strong design portfolio during your college years is imperative for your post-grad job search.
 For those who wish to seek a higher salary range and further their education, there are also master’s degree programs in graphic design, digital media, and animation.
 According to the U.S. Bureau of Labor Statistics (BLS), the digital media design industry is expected to experience an on-average job increase from 2014-2024.
-Computer graphic positions can anticipate growth within the expanding mobile technology market, while the consumer demand for movies, video games, special effects and 3-D animation are also accountable for some of the projected growth within the job forecast.
+Computer graphic design positions can anticipate growth within the expanding mobile technology market, while the consumer demand for movies, video games, special effects and 3-D animation are also accountable for some of the projected growth within the job forecast.

-Looking Ahead: Job Forecast For Media Designers
+Looking Ahead: Job Forecast For Graphic Designers or Interactive Media Designers

 Additionally, research has shown that employment may also be sought in alternative areas, such as law, medicine, science, architecture and business, where media designers assist in the enhancement of products and modes of communication within said industries.